Australian Sports Car Championship

+The Romano WE84 with which Bap Romano won the 1984 championship.
+The car is pictured in 2025.

 Championship races were open to purpose-built sports racing cars complying with CAMS Group A Sports Car regulations except for the years 1976 to 1981 in which they were restricted to Group D Production Sports Cars.

 Local manufacturers Matich, Elfin, Kaditcha, and K&A Engineering (Veskanda C1), along with McLaren dominated the series when run under Group A rules, while Porsche drivers won all six Group D based championships.

 The championship winners are listed below.